ros2/ros2_documentation/source/Contact.rst

 Contacting us privately
 -----------------------

-If you'd like to contact us privately (e.g., if your question contains information sensitive to your organization or project, or if it's regarding a security issue), you can email us directly at ``ros@osrfoundation.org``.
+If you'd like to contact us privately, for example. if your question contains information sensitive to your organization or project, or if it's regarding a security issue, you can email us directly at ``ros@osrfoundation.org``.

 Etiquette
 ---------